Urinary Tract Infections

 Urinary Tract Infections*

 Urinary Tract Infection (UTI) is a common infection that usually occurs when bacteria enter the opening of the urethra and multiply in the urinary tract.
-The urinary tract includes the kidneys, the tubes that carry urine from the kidneys to the bladder (ureters), the bladder, and the tube that carries urine from the bladder (urethra).
-Men, women, and children develop UTIs.
+The urinary tract includes the kidneys, the ureters (tubes that carry urine from the kidneys to the bladder), the bladder, the urethra (tube that carries urine from the bladder) and the prostate in men.
+Men, women, and children can develop UTIs.

-Urinary tract infections usually develop first in the lower urinary tract (urethra, bladder) and if not treated, progress to the upper urinary tract (ureters, kidneys).
+Urinary tract infections usually develop first in the lower urinary tract (urethra, bladder, prostate) and if not treated, may progress to the upper urinary tract (ureters, kidneys).
 Bladder infection is by far the most common UTI.
-A kidney infection requires urgent treatment and can lead to reduced kidney function and possibly even death in untreated, severe cases.
+True kidney infection (pyelonephritis) requires urgent treatment and can lead to reduced kidney function and possibly even sepsis and death in untreated, severe cases.

 UTIs in Men and Women